XpiritBV/vslive-docker-handson/09. Docker compose/readme.md

 Now we are going to run the application in a container.
 Or actually, 2 containers.
 1 for the API and 1 for the UI

 - Open a command line and navigate to the **root* of your solution. (where the sln file resides)
-- Build the docker file from this location
+- Build the Docker file from this location

 ```
 docker build -t vslive/leaderboard.webapi -f src/Services/Leaderboard.WebAPI/Dockerfile .